 Amragandhi Haridra, mango ginger (Curcuma amrada), is another variety.
 The rhizomes are similar to common ginger but when snapped into two, a heavenly raw mango smell is released.
 When cooked, a subtle raw mango taste can be perceived.
 Mango ginger is seasonal and usually available from October to December.
 It prefers moist and hot areas along the coast.
 It has been described for use in joint pain, itching on the skin, indigestion, cough and wounds.

 Karpura Haridra or Vana Haridra (Curcuma aromatica) is wild turmeric, found in forests.
-Wild turmeric has a strong medicinal smell and it less colourful than regular turmeric.
-Wild turmeric is gentle on the skin, and popularly used in cosmetics, which also drives up its cost.
+It has a strong medicinal smell and it less colourful than regular turmeric.
+It is gentle on the skin, and popularly used in cosmetics, which also drives up its cost.
 It is generally avoided in cooking because it is has a bitter taste.

 Daru Haridra (Berberis aristate), tree-turmeric, was likely classified as type of turmeric because the bark of the tree, which is medicinally useful is yellow when peeled away.
 Taxonomically however it doesn’t belong to the ginger family.
 The fruit of this plant is edible and a rich source of vitamin C. The bark is used in many formulations long with regular turmeric.
 Medicinal uses include treatments for wound healing, eye disorder, skin disorder, diabetes and urinary tract diseases.